Why paying Zakat in the UK

 Those who we hope will increase in their faith by receiving Zakat.
 This category includes new Muslims (reverts) or men who have weak eemaan, who neglect their prayers, their sadaqa, their zakat, hajj, fast, etc…

 The Jumhoor (Hanbali, Shafi’i and Hanafi madhab) agree that the mu’allafatul quloob category still exists today.
-This group includes those who we hope will embrace Islam, those who reverted to Islam and those who we think will be strengthened in their faith by receiving zakat as Allah’s messenger (peace and blessings be upon him) gave Zakat to certain tribes who were new in Islam to strengthen their faith.
+This group includes those who we hope will embrace Islam, those who reverted to Islam and those who we think will be strengthened in their faith by receiving zakat as Allah’s messenger (peace and blessings be upon him) gave Zakat to certain clans who were new in Islam to strengthen their faith.
 (Sharh al Mumti’ ‘ala Zaad Al Mustaqni’ vol 6 page 226/229 and see Bidaayatul Mujtahid).

 “Giving Zakat funds to a man who does not pray in order to soften his heart Maybe Allah will guide him as he is from the sympathisers/mu’allafatul quloob.